satwikkansal/wtfpython/wtfpython-pypi/content.md

   for_stmt: 'for' exprlist 'in' testlist ':' suite ['else' ':' suite]
   ```
   Where `exprlist` is the assignment target.
 This means that the equivalent of `{exprlist} = {next_value}` is **executed for each item** in the iterable.
-  An interesting example that illustrates this:
+  An interesting example suggested by @tukkek in [this](https://github.com/satwikkansal/wtfPython/issues/11) issue illustrates this:
   ```py
   for i in range(4):
       print(i)